williaz/TechRefresher/Core_Spring.md

   - @Autowared
     - In the case of a multi-arg constructor or method, the required() attribute is applicable to all arguments.
 Individual parameters may be declared as Java-8 style Optional or, as of Spring Framework 5.0, also as @Nullable or a not-null parameter type in Kotlin, overriding the base 'required' semantics.
     - By Name: @Autowired applies to fields, constructors, and multi-argument methods, allowing for narrowing through @Qualifier annotations at the parameter level.
 In contrast, **@Resource** is supported only for fields and bean property setter methods with a **single argument**.
+    - can apply to Map as long as String key type
+    - only 1 attr: required
 - [@Configuration](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/context/annotation/Configuration.html)
   - class level
   - a source of bean definitions